hpenne/smallrand/readme.md

       async.
 Furthermore, it is a potential security risk (see [below](#the-juniper-incident)).
     - Unlike `rand`, this crate does not require you to import any traits or anything else beyond the RNG you're using.
     - This crate has minimal dependencies and does not intend to change much, so you won't have to update it very often.
-    - This crate compiles much faster than `rand`.
+    - This crate compiles faster than `rand` due to it smaller size and minimal dependencies.
 * Why would I choose this over `fastrand`?
     - `fastrand` uses Wyrand as its algorithm, which does not seem to be as respected as Xoshiro256++.